pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I remember when the last time a condition occurred?
 The [`barssince()`](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) built-in function is the simplest way of doing it, as is done in Method 1 in the following script.
 Method 2 shows an alternate way to achieve the same result as `barssince()`.
 In Method 2 we watch for the condition as the script is executing on each successive bar, initialize our distance to 0 when we encounter the condition, and until we encounter the condition again, add 1 to the distance at each bar.
+In method 3 we save the bar's index when the condition occurs, and we then use the difference between the current bar's index and that one to derive the distance between the two.

-In either case the resulting value can be used as an index with the`[]` [history-referecing operator](https://www.tradingview.com/pine-script-docs/en/v4/language/Operators.html#history-reference-operator).
+In all cases the resulting value can be used as an index with the`[]` [history-referecing operator](https://www.tradingview.com/pine-script-docs/en/v4/language/Operators.html#history-reference-operator) because it accepts a series value, i.e., a value that can change on each bar.
 ```js
 //@version=4
 study("Track distance from condition", "", true)